Daviruss1969/Connector-Schema/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The Connector Schema validate a given input file according to the specified format of a N1 connector.
+The Connector Schema validates a given input file according to the specified format of an N1 connector.
 If the input file is not ok, it will print a message according to the error in order to understand the mistake.

-Below the schema that validate the input :
+Below the schema that validates the input :

 ```json
 {